Starting a new business venture is an exciting time in…

 Non-recourse factoring companies are not very common.
 A lot of factoring companies tout themselves as non-recourse.
 In reality, their contracts list a myriad of reasons why your invoice should be exempt.
 Truly non-recourse factoring companies take all the credit risks that come with the collection of your invoices.
 That is why they charge higher fees.

 Owning a business is rewarding, but it comes with risks.
-One of the most common issues business owners face is cash flow due to delays in account receiveables.
+One of the most common issues business owners face is cash flow due to delays in account receivables.
 Regardless of whether your vinoices are unpaid due to a slow paying customer, disputes, etc, your cash flow is important.
-Even though you have cash flow issues, you still have expenses like insurance, utilities, payroll, etc. If you don’t have sufficient cash to fill the void between bills and income, then you may want to consider business invoice factoring in order to generate capital.
+Even though you have cash flow issues, you still have expenses like insurance, utilities, payroll, etc. If you don’t have sufficient cash to fill the void between bills and income, then you may want to consider business factoring in order to generate capital.

-Factoring invoices vs Invoice financing
+Invoice Factoring invoices vs Invoice financing

 Pending invoices are potential income.
 We are interested in buying these invoices in exchange for the chance to collect on your behalf.
 This is where factoring invoices and invoice financing are different.
 Accounts receivable factoring companies buy your invoices, and then handle the collection.
 Invoice financing companies advance you a certain amount of cash based on the value of the receivables, but we don’t take on the debt, or responsibility to collect the invoices.